rohitkjohnedu/my_yade/doc/sphinx/amazonEC2.rst

    of hours of simulations.

--  For most simulations, your computational efficiency will decrease if you use :math:`\textgreater` 8 cores per simulation.
+-  For most simulations, your computational efficiency will decrease if you use above 8 cores per simulation.
 It is preferable to use yadedaily-batch to distribute your cores accordingly so that you always dedicate 8 cores to each simulation and ensure 100% of the processor is running.